dataviscourse/tutorials/lectures/lecture-javascript.md

 There is an alternative way of defining functions:
 {% include code.html id="function_expression" file="function_expression.js" code="" js="true" preview="false" %}

-Pay attention to what’s happening here: this is assigning a value to a variable in the same way that `x = "hi"` assigns the string value "hi" to the variable x.
+Pay attention to what’s happening here: this is assigning a value to a variable in the same way that `x = "hi"` assigns the string value "hi" to the variable `x`.
 But that value is a function!
 This is important.
 In JavaScript, **functions are values that can be stored in variables**.
-This is your first exposure to the idea that JavaScript is a “functional” language.
+This is your first exposure to the idea that JavaScript is a functional language.
 In the same way that you can store function values in variables, you can pass them around as parameters, store them in arrays, object fields, and even use them as return values of other functions!
 This is a powerful idea that we will use a lot.

-In particular, we will use a lot of anonymous functions, or "lambda abstractions" when working with D3.
+In particular, we will use a lot of anonymous functions, or “lambda abstractions” when working with D3.
 We've already used one example for sorting an array above.
 Here is another example:

 {% include code.html id="anonyfunction" file="anonfunction.js" code="" js="true" preview="false" %}

+Here, the `map()` function has a `callback` parameter, which expects a function that you can map to to the elements of the array.

 Since the use of these anonymous functions is ubiquitous, ES6 introduces a shorthand for them: **arrow functions**.
 Arrow functions are always anonymous function expressions.
 There is no arrow function declaration.
 Here is the example from above, and also some others: